Abe Aronovitz: Background

 Aronovitz was born on October 15, 1898, in New York City.
 He was one of six sons of Romanian Jewish immigrants, David and Kate Aronovitz.
 He was raised in Key West, Florida and graduated from Palm Beach High School.
 He graduated from Stetson University.
 He later was the uncle of Sidney Aronovitz (1920–1988), the US District Judge for the Southern District of Florida (1976–1988).

 Political career

 In the 1920s, Aronovitz was living in Jacksonville, Florida, where he became active in politics.
 He ran for and lost the election for a seat on the Jacksonville city commission.

-He moved to Miami, which was developing more rapidly.
+Aronovitz moved to Miami, which was developing more rapidly.
 In 1926 he was appointed as acting State Attorney.
 In 1927, he ran for and lost the election for a seat on the City Commission of Miami.
 In the 1930s he was appointed as Miami City Attorney.

 Aronovitz worked in private practice for years.
 He returned to politics, gaining election as mayor of Miami in 1952, and serving one term from 1953 through 1955.
-He was the only Jewish mayor of Miami until the election of Daniella Levine Cava in 2020.
+He was the only Jewish mayor of either city or county government for Miami until the election of Daniella Levine Cava as county mayor in 2020.

+After the end of his city mayoralty in November 1955, DuBreuil resigned his seat on the city commission, due to health issues related to having suffered a heart attack.